 These Greek Turkey Meatballs are tender and juicy and topped with a fresh and creamy homemade tzatziki sauce.
-This healthy dish is packed with bright and bold Greek flavors.
+This dish is packed with bright and bold Greek flavors.
 It’s perfect for meal prep, salads, wraps, gyros, as a main course or as an appetizer.

 This post was updated in 2023 with new tips and information.